My Taumata Arowai story

 There's quite a bit of travel in my role (I’m based in Kirikiriroa Hamilton) – that could be a positive or a benefit for some people.
 This involves going to site visits for water suppliers.
 For example, we went to Taupo last week, we had two days there, and the week before we went to Thames Coromandel.
 I went to Tauranga for a day trip too, and next week we have a day trip to Matamata Piako area.
 It’s quite good to be on the ground with these people and seeing things in real life happening – not just talking to someone at a “paperwork” level but meeting the operators that are running things is really cool!

 Being part of our kāinga work with whānau, hapū, iwi, kōhanga, papakāinga and marae has kept me passionate and wanting to help and continue to give back to the communities and provide them a bridge to Taumata Arowai.
 So yeah, that’s great - I really like that!”
-Courtney-Ruth, Senior Regulatory Delivery Advisor
+Courtney-Ruth, Senior Regulatory Operations Advisor

 Photo of Nicola with computer